rnbochsr/HackPark/README.md

 | `hydra -l <username> -P <password list> $ip -V http-form-post '/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log In&testcookie=1:S=Location'` | Craft a more specific request for Hydra to brute force. |

+## Task 3 -  Compromise the machine

+In this task, you will identify and execute a public exploit (from [exploit-db.com](http://www.exploit-db.com)) to get initial access on this Windows machine!

+Exploit-Database is a CVE (common vulnerability and exposures) archive of public exploits and corresponding vulnerable software, developed for the use of penetration testers and vulnerability researches.
+It is owned by Offensive Security (who are responsible for OSCP and Kali)

+**Answer the questions below**

+*Now you have logged into the website, are you able to identify the version of the BlogEngine?* 3[REDACTED]0 *Use the [exploit database archive](http://www.exploit-db.com) to find an exploit to gain a reverse shell on this system.
+What is the CVE?* CVE-[REDACTED]
+*Using the public exploit, gain initial access to the server.
+Who is the webserver running as?* II[REDACTED]og

+## Task 4 - Windows Privilege Escalation

+## Task 5 - Privilege Escalation Without Metasploit